The Craft Beer Marketing Playbook: Principles for effective revenue generation

 And it has been a recurring theme in the advisory component of the service we provide.

-Here’s what we don’t see as effective:
+Here’s what we don’t see as effective when it comes to craft beer marketing:

 • Checking the boxes.
 Plopping an admin down in front of a laptop with “social media” in their job description.
 Outsourcing to an agency: out of sight, out of mind.
 You may be checking all the boxes, but checking the boxes is not enough.
 Publishing X posts per week on Facebook, Instagram, Twitter.
 Clicking send on the obligatory, yet self-serving weekly newsletter.
 These are the “motions” that you go through… but do not constitute “marketing” in and of themselves.